hoverkraft-tech/public-docs/README.md

 `application/docs/` is published publicly.
 Avoid adding internal runbooks or sensitive implementation notes there—document those at the repository root instead.

-## Content Pipeline
+## Documentation generation

-The documentation build pulls repository information through scheduled jobs and manual syncs:
+The documentation build pulls repository information through scheduled jobs and manual syncs.

-- Repository topics and descriptions feed project listings.
-- Published readmes and docs are mirrored into portal sections.
-- Social preview images are reused as hero assets where available.
-- Metadata updates require a rebuild (`make build`) to appear in the published site.
+**For more details, see the [documentation generation action](.github/actions/generate-docs/README.md).**

 ## 🛠️ Documentation Aggregation System